-One of the many perks of staying at a Universal Orlando on-site hotel is the chance to enjoy the amenities at all six resorts, no matter whether they fall in the category of being premier (Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort), preferred (Sapphire Falls Resort), or prime value (Cabana Bay Beach Resort and Aventura Hotel).
+One of the many perks of staying at a Universal Orlando hotel is the chance to enjoy the amenities at its first six resorts, no matter whether they fall in the category of being premier (Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort), preferred (Sapphire Falls Resort), or prime value (Cabana Bay Beach Resort and Aventura Hotel).
+(The value tier, where Endless Summer Resort – Surfside Inn and Suites and Dockside Inn and Suites sit, is excluded from this amenity-sharing.)
 With this benefit, you can take a break from the theme-park craziness by strolling the hotels’ immaculate grounds, feasting in all their fantastic restaurants, or, in our case, taking a dip in any one of their nine luscious pools.

 On our recent vacation to the parks, we managed to visit all the main pools at all of the on-site hotels.
 In retrospect, the pools may have just been the highlight of our stay, especially for our theme-park-adverse teenage son – they all have plentiful lounge chairs, many with umbrellas for those seeking relaxation without sun, and the towel centers not only provide fluffy towels, they also have complimentary pool noodles, sunscreen, swim diapers, and ice water.

 The difference between a visit to the average rectangular hotel pool and the experience at Universal’s pools is like comparing plain, unsweetened yogurt to strawberry-cheesecake frozen yogurt!

 We checked in to Royal Pacific Resort early Monday morning and proceeded to Universal Studios Florida.
 After a full day of touring the park while waiting for our room to be available, we were ready to spend the evening by the pool.